Table of Contents

 Not everyone will of course, but you’re smart, and you practice getting relevant traffic, right?
 So your conversion rates have a chance of being pretty good, provided we do the following:

-Offer something they Truly Want
+Offer Something Prospects Truly Want

 Let’s talk user intent for a moment.
 What likely brought this visitor to your content in the first place?
 What are they expecting to find here?